Special Weather Statement issued for Phillips County by NWS - News Break

 Special Weather Statement issued for Phillips County by NWS

-Effective: 2021-07-09 13:39:00 MDT Expires: 2021-07-09 18:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-08 13:50:00 MDT Expires: 2021-07-08 18:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Prepare for sudden gusty winds.
+Secure loose objects and move to a safe shelter inside a building or vehicle.
+Brief heavy rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Phillips County SIGNIFICANT WEATHER ADVISORY FOR PHILLIPS COUNTY UNTIL 600 PM MDT At 522 PM MDT, Doppler radar was tracking a strong thunderstorm 4 miles northeast of Highland Center, or 12 miles west of Holyoke, moving east at 50 mph.
-Wind gusts around 50 mph will be possible with this storm.
-Locations impacted include Holyoke, Haxtun, Paoli, Amherst, Highland Center, Pleasant Valley and Fairfield.
-A Severe Thunderstorm Watch remains in effect until 900 PM MDT for northeastern Colorado.alerts.weather.gov
+Target Area: Phillips County SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN PHILLIPS COUNTY UNTIL 645 PM MDT At 601 PM MDT, Doppler radar was tracking a strong thunderstorm 6 miles west of Pleasant Valley, or 6 miles southeast of Holyoke, moving southeast at 35 mph.
+Penny size hail and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Holyoke and Pleasant Valley.alerts.weather.gov

 Comments / 0